nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-It indicates that the property `setupFile` is deprecated without a reason.
+This indicates that the property `setupFile` is deprecated without a reason.
 The `string` example:

 ```json
 {